 Reinstall the power mixture needle/screw and its new gaskets, and reinstall the idle mixture needle/screw and its new gasket.
 Screw the two mixture screws closed then back off 1-1/2 turns.
-Back out the idle speed screw on the throttle shaft until the butterfly fully seats closed.
+Back out the idle speed screw on the throttle shaft until the

-Speed Look around: Do you have any extra parts?

-Air If not then reinstall the carb on the intake manifold with a new gasket (you did clean the manifold gasket surface didn't you?), and tighten the manifold nuts.
+Look around, do you have any extra parts?
+If not then reinstall the carb on the intake manifold with a new gasket (you did clean the manifold gasket surface didn't you?), and tighten the manifold nuts.
 Reattach the air inlet hose and tighten the clamps.
 Reinstall the steel fuel line flared fitting to the fuel inlet elbow/strainer and tighten with a flare wrench.
-Reattach the carburetor linkage, one between the throttle linkage and the governor, and one between the choke linkage and the dash mounted choke control. may require more than one set of hands: adjust the idle mixture screw out until the idle starts to stumble, then turn the idle mixture screw in 1/2 turn.
+Reattach the carburetor linkage, one between the throttle linkage and the governor, and one between the choke linkage and the dash mounted choke control.

+Turn on the fuel valve feeding the carburetor and check for leaks, tighten as necessary.
+Put the engine throttle at idle and start the tractor.
+This may require more than one set of hands: adjust the idle mixture screw out until the idle starts to stumble, then turn the idle mixture screw in 1/2 turn.
 Set the idle speed screw to 400 rpm.
 Run the engine throttle up to max rpm and back out the power mixture screw until the engine just starts to lose power, then screw back in 1/2 turn.